projecthuda/projecthuda.github.io/index.md

 3.  **[Feedback System](https://projecthuda.github.io/docs/feedback.html)**: Your insights are invaluable.
 Share your thoughts and suggestions through our Feedback System to contribute to the continuous improvement of our community and projects.

-4.  **[Module Registration System](https://projecthuda.github.io/docs/module_registration.html)**: Got an idea for a new module?
+4.  **[Development Guidelines System](https://projecthuda.github.io/docs/development_guidelines.html)**: Got an idea for a new module?
 Bring it to life!
-Our Module Registration System guides you through the process of proposing and developing new modules.
+Our Development Guidelines System guides you through the process of proposing and developing new modules.

 ### Comprehensive Access to All Systems